Kurt Cobain Lives On – While Others Don’t

 Artists are tortured people, and too often we hear of suicides by those in their prime.
 But Cobain’s suicide, although tragic, reminds me of other artists who ended their lives — and whose legacy remains virtually unknown.
 That is what’s truly sad.

 - Nick Drake (who either committed suicide or overdosed on depression medication) was all but forgotten until a Volkswagen commercial featuring “Pink Moon” revived his music for a short time.
-A documentary and a book have helped cement his legacy, but you still don’t hear his music very often.
+A documentary and several books have helped cement his legacy, but you still don’t hear his music very often.

 - Nashville pop music artist Will Owsley was talented, releasing two superb albums full of Beatlesque music before ending his life in 2010.
 His music is unknown outside of a small group of power pop artists and fans.

-- Former Boston lead singer Brad Delp committed suicide a few years ago; he has one of the more recognizable voices in rock; it’s known among classic rock fans (“More than a Feeling,” “Peace of Mind”) but his name is not.
+- Former Boston lead singer Brad Delp committed suicide in 2007; he has one of the more recognizable voices in rock, thanks to “More Than a Feeling”; it’s known among classic rock fans, but his name is not.

 There are countless others whose names you probably don’t know: Crowded House drummer Paul Hester; INXS lead singer Michael Hutchence, Ian Curtis of Joy Division, Pete Ham of Badfinger.
-Cobain will always be remembered for “Smells Like Teen Spirit,” arguably the greatest rock anthem of the 90s.
+Cobain will always be remembered for “Smells Like Teen Spirit,” arguably the greatest rock anthem of the 90s, possibly of all time.

 Rest in peace, Kurt.
 And Nick, and Will and Elliott, and Brad and Michael, and Ian and Paul and Pete.
 May your music live on and be rediscovered.